-More than fighting to forgive myself for leaving with Hank at 17, I couldn’t seem to find a way to forgive myself for the danger I’d put Jackson in by staying with Hank; how I’d caused Jackson to have a life without a father.
+More than fighting to forgive myself for leaving with Hank at 17, I couldn’t seem to forgive myself for the danger I’d put Jackson in by staying with Hank; how I’d caused Jackson to have a life without a father.

-Slowly I began to feel again – laugh again, trust again, hope again, at least when it came to my family and my future.
+Slowly I began to feel again – laugh again, trust again, hope again, at least with my family and my future.
 I had no interest in a romantic relationship of any kind, though, and still didn’t.
-I wasn’t about to let anyone break down the walls I had built around my life and heart, walls to protect me, but more importantly Jackson.
+I wasn’t about to let anyone break down the walls I had built around my life and heart, walls to protect me, but more importantly, Jackson.
 I had exposed my son to darkness and pain once before.
 I refused to do it again.

 Standing on the front steps of the church, Daddy slid his fingers into the front pocket of his shirt while he looked out over the parking lot and pulled them out again.
 He looked lost and I knew why.
 He missed the pipe Mama had talked him into giving up three months earlier and was reaching for it out of habit.
 I’d seen him do it many times before.

 He still struggled with what to do with himself when the women in his life left him waiting.
 In the past, he’d pass the time loading the tobacco, lighting the pipe and puffing away, staring into space and thinking, or if he was at home, reading a book or the paper.
 I almost felt sorry for him.
 Mama had recently read in Life Magazine about smoking being dangerous and she told him she wasn’t about to watch him smoke his way into an early grave.